 Generally speaking, interrelations between personal and organisational expectations can be stated but personal ambitions are often the starting point, especially in terms of receiving respective mailings or sharing experiences with colleagues/friends, who attended similar trainings before.

-On a meta level, the priority of expectations implies personal and professional expectations in terms of competence development.
+On a meta level, the priority of expectations implies personal and professional expectations in terms of competence development (see chapter personal and professional expectations).